How to Increase Your Mortgage Pre-Approval Amount

 The pre-approval letter is typically valid for only 60 to 90 days and can be used as a negotiating tool when making an offer on a home.

-Ways to Increase Your Mortgage Pre-Approval Amount
+How to Increase Your Mortgage Pre-Approval Amount: 7 Tips

 After getting your pre-approval letter, you might wonder, “How can I increase my mortgage pre-approval?”